FusionAuth/fusionauth-site/site/_posts/2023-04-13-securing-react-native-with-oauth-0-71.md

 Now we can, when handed an access token, securely store and retrieve the JWT.
 Next, let's look at what we can do with the token.

-## Retrieving more Information about the authenticated User
+## Retrieving more information about the authenticated user

 Since we have the access token, we can now retrieve user data from FusionAuth.
 Of course, you could also use the access token to call other services or APIs, but that's beyond the scope of this tutorial.